-For the 2012 and 2014 editions, special thanks is given to following State Bar staff: Mimi Lee, Paralegal for the Office of Professional Competence and Andrew Tuft, Staff Attorney for the Office of Professional Competence.
+For the 2022 edition, special thanks are given to following State Bar staff: Christal Bundang, Lead Program Analyst, Office of Access and Inclusion; Erika Doherty, Managing Attorney, Office of Professional Competence; Mimi Lee, Lead Program Analyst, Office of Professional Competence; and Randall Difuntorum, Director, Office of Professional Competence.
 This Handbook on Client Trust Accounting for California Attorneys is issued by the State Bar's Office of Professional Competence, Planning, and Development.
-It has not been adopted or endorsed by the State Bar's Board of Governors, and does not constitute the official position or policy of the State Bar of California.
+It has not been adopted or endorsed by the State Bar's Board of Trustees, and does not constitute the official position or policy of the State Bar of California.
 It is advisory only and is not binding upon the California Supreme Court, the State Bar Court, or any office or person charged with responsibility for attorney discipline or regulation.